-For more information about creating a device group, see "Creating a device group" on page 33.
+For more information about creating a device group, see "Creating a device group" on page 22.

 - 1. Navigate to the appropriate page or directory:

 - Graphical user interface:

 - a.
 Log on to the graphical user interface.

 - b.
 In the Key and Device Management section on Welcome page, select DS5000.

 - c.
 Right-click DS5000.

 - d.
 Click Manage keys and devices.

-- Command-line interface:
+- · Command-line interface:

-In the WAS HOME/bin directory, start a wsadmin session by using Jython.
+In the WAS\HOME/bin directory, start a wsadmin session by using Jython.
 Log on to wsadmin with an authorized user ID, such as the SKLMAdmin user ID.
 For example, on Windows systems, navigate to the drive:\Program Files (x86)\IBM\WebSphere\AppServer\bin directory and type:

-- Systems such as AIX or Linux:

-- ./wsadmin.sh -username SKLMAdmin -password mypwd -lang jython

-- REST interface:

-- Open a REST client.

-- 2. Locate the device that you want to move to another device group within a parent device family.

-- Graphical user interface:
+- Windows systems: - wsadmin -username SKLMAdmin -password mypwd -lang jython - Systems such as AIX or Linux: - ./wsadmin.sh -username SKLMAdmin -password mypwd -lang jython - 2.
+Locate the device that you want to move to another device group within a parent device family. - Graphical user interface: